ekrose/drrank/README.md

 ## Usage

-To compute rankings, provide the **fit** function with a matrix $P$ of posterior estimates of the probability observation i's latent measure (e.g., bias, quality, etc.) exceeds unit j's.
+To compute rankings, use the **fit** function with a matrix $P$ of posterior probabilities that observation i's latent measure $\theta_i$ (e.g., bias, quality, etc.) exceeds unit j's.
 That is, each element of this matrix takes the form:

 $\pi_{ij} = Pr(\theta_i > \theta_j | Y_i = y_i, Y_j = y_j)$